varungupta1729/SnakeGame-MiniProject/README.md

-## This is my Learning project while i was learning Javascript
+## This is my Learning project while I was learning Javascript 🐍